scottcarr/beagle/copilot.md

     trigger "functionname" (Stream Bool) [arguments]

-The "_functionname_" function can be a Haskell function or an external C function.
-The "_Stream Bool_" part is the condition to be monitored.
-The "_[arguments]_" part get passed to "_functionname_" when the trigger fires.
+The _functionname_ function can be a Haskell function or an external C function.
+The _Stream Bool_ part is the condition to be monitored.
+The _[arguments]_ part get passed to _functionname_ when the trigger fires.

 Everything after _where_ are the variables used in the _spec_.
 Typically the _spec_ defines its own _Streams_ and _extern_ _Streams_.
 The purpose